The Villa Book Review: A Thriller by Rachel Hawkins

 But while they are at Villa Aestas, Emily slowly learns about former events that took place at their villa.
 In the Summer of 1974, it was the home to Noel Gordon, a notorious rock star.
 But what’s a Summer getaway without some friends along for the ride?
 He invites musician Pierce Gordon, to come and create with him.
 And with Pierce comes Mari Godwin (Pierce’s girlfriend who is a writer) and Mari’s step-sister Lara Larchmont (a musician).

 It’s an interesting group, and there are definitely some questionable friendships.
+When the group encounters a tragedy and some dangerous betrayals, their lives change forever.

 The two stories are similar in that each is about a writing retreat of sorts.
-Mari would up writing on of the greatest horror novels of all time that Summer.
+Mari wound up writing on of the greatest horror novels of all time that Summer.
 Lara wrote what became a platinum album.
 But the story of that fateful Summer does not end well.
 Emily begins to wonder if the chain of events during that summer isn’t that different from her own.

 Initial Thoughts